cranchange/cran_histories/README.md

 Collection of exchanges with CRAN reviewers and maintainer.
 This collection is primary to see if there are common patterns, both positive and negative.
-The nature of this collection will be biased and not representative of the CRAN interactions.
+The nature of this collection will be a small biased not representative CRAN interactions.
 Most of the hundreds of positive interactions that happen with CRAN members won't end up appearing here.

 Additions from the community are welcomed: